 That matters for capital expenditure, labor demand, and business confidence.
 When profitability is under broad pressure, companies are more likely to delay investment, reassess hiring plans, or protect margins through cost discipline.
 Those responses can feed back into the wider economy by softening supplier demand, investment appetite, and sentiment.

-The concept also matters because it is often discussed too narrowly through market reaction alone.
+It is often framed too narrowly through market reaction alone.
 Equity prices may respond to an earnings recession, but the core importance of the concept is structural rather than tactical.
-It describes weakening corporate earning power and the constraints that follow from it, not a guaranteed market outcome.
+It describes weaker corporate earning power and the constraints that follow from it, not a guaranteed market outcome.

 FAQ